aspose-words/Aspose.Words-API-References/english/cpp/aspose.words.markup/structureddocumenttag/_index.md

 ---
 title: StructuredDocumentTag
 second_title: Aspose.Words for C++ API Reference
 description: Represents a structured document tag (SDT or content control) in a document.
+To learn more, visit the  documentation article.
 type: docs
 weight: 131
 url: /cpp/aspose.words.markup/structureddocumenttag/